 An attorney can also ensure that your initial application is completed accurately.
 If you don’t fill it out correctly the first time, you’ll be forced into the appeals process, which will lengthen the claims process and could cause significant financial strain for you and your family.
 You’d be well-advised to have an SSD lawyer assist you with any appeals.

-If you need Social Security Disability benefits, don’t take the risk filing a claim alone.
-Put Heller, Maas, Moro & Magill Co., LPA to work for you.
-Our skilled team of Columbiana SSD lawyers have the knowledge and resources to handle any obstacles that stand between you and the Social Security Disability benefits you have earned.
+If you need Social Security Disability benefits, don’t take the risk of filing a claim alone.
+Put Heller, Maas, Moro & Magill Co., LPA, to work for you.
+Our skilled team of Columbiana SSD lawyers has the knowledge and resources to handle any obstacles that stand between you and the Social Security Disability benefits you have earned.

 When you work with us, you get experience and dedication on your side.
 Contact us today for a free case review.
 There’s no fee unless we win benefits for you.